 Making ICANN's Ombudsman responsible for initial substantive evaluation of the requests.

-The CCWG-Accountability also proposes several enhancements to transparency requirements and firm deadlines in issuing of determinations are also proposed, including:
+The CCWG-Accountability also proposes several enhancements to transparency requirements and firm deadlines in issuing of determinations, including:

 Recordings/transcripts of Board discussion should be posted at the option of the requestor.

-A rebuttal opportunity to the Board Governance Committee’s (BGC’s) final recommendation before a final decision by the ICANN Board should be provided.
+An opportunity to rebut the Board Governance Committee’s (BGC’s) final recommendation before a final decision by the ICANN Board should be provided.

-Hard deadlines should be added to the process, including an affirmative goal that final determinations of the Board be issued within 60 days from request filing wherever possible, and in no case more than 120 days from the date of the request.
+Hard deadlines should be added to the process, including an affirmative goal that final determinations of the Board be issued within [60] days from request filing wherever possible, and in no case more than [120] days from the date of the request.

 ICANN’s Document and Information Disclosure Policy (DIDP) will be addressed in Work Stream 2.
 The CCWG-Accountability recommends that the policy should be improved to accommodate the legitimate need for requestors to obtain internal ICANN documents that are relevant to their requests.